kies1/Competitive-Programming/README.md

 # USACO-Solutions
-Idk these are just my solutions -- They work, but they may not be the best
+Idk these are just my solutions -- so probably not the best lol